fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 ### Exploring the dtm
-With this preparatory work behind us, querying the document-term matrix is simple.
-Below, here are two ways to find out how many times the word ‘president’ appears in the first document (constitution) in our corpus.
+With this preparatory work behind us, it's simple to make queries with our document-term matrix.
+Here are two ways to find out how many times the word ‘president’ appears in the first constitution.

 ```python